-Essential Service Priority Rating Performance Score (level of activity) Quadrant I (High Priority/Low Performance) - These important activities may need increased attention.
+Essential Service Priority Rating Performance Score (level of activity) Quadrant I (High Priority/Low Performance) - These important activities may need in creased attention.
 Monitor Health Status To Identify Community Health Problems 10 60 (Significant) 3.
 Inform, Educate, And Empower People about Health Issues 10 48 (Moderate) 4.
-Mobilize Community Partnerships to Identify and Solve Health Problems 10 45 (Moderate) Assure a Competent Public and Personal Health Care Workforce 9 57 (Significant) Quadrant II (High Priority/High Performance) - These activities are being done well, and it is important to maintain efforts.
-Diagnose And Investigate Health Problems and Health Hazards 10 100 (Optimal) Develop Policies and Plans that Support Individual and Community Health Efforts 10 76 (Optimal) Enforce Laws and Regulations that Protect Health and Ensure Safety 9 91 (Optimal) Quadrant III (Low Priority/High Performance) - These activities are being done well, but the system can shift or reduce some resources or attention to focus on higher priority activities.
-10. Research for New Insights and Innovative Solutions to Health Problems 6 64 (Significant) Quadrant IV (Low Priority/Low Performance) - These activities could be improved, but are of low priority.
-They may need little or no attention at this time.
-7. Link People to Needed Personal Health Services and Assure the Provision of Health Care when Otherwise Unavailable 8 48 (Moderate) Evaluate Effectiveness, Accessibility, and Quality of Personal and Population-Based Health Services 8 50 (Significant)
+Mobilize Community Partnerships to Identify and Solve Health Problems 10 45 (Moderate) 8.
+Assure a Competent Public and Personal Health Care Workforce 9 57 (Significant) Quadrant II (High Priority/High Performance) - These activities are being maintain efforts. g done well, a and it is important to 2.
+Diagnose And Investigate Health Problems and Health Hazards 10 100 (Optimal) 5.
+Develop Policies and Plans that Support Individual and Community Health Efforts 10 76 (Optimal) 6.
+Enforce Laws and Regulations that Protect Health and Ensure Safety 9 91 (Optimal) Quadrant III (Low Priority/High Performance) - These activities are bein reduce some resources or attention to focus on higher priority activities out the system can shift o 10.
+Research for New Insights and Innovative Solutions to Health Problems 6 64 (Significant) Quadrant IV (Low Priority/Low Performance) - These activities could be may need little or no attention at this time. improved, b ut are of low priority.
+They 7.
+Link People to Needed Personal Health Services and Assure the Provision of Health Care when Otherwise Unavailable 8 48 (Moderate) 9.
+Evaluate Effectiveness, Accessibility, and Quality of Personal and Population-Based Health Services 8 50 (Significant)